 Profile:

-Jim was Lead Alto Saxophonist for the United States Air Force Field Bands for 23 years until his retirement in 2018.
+In 1995 Jim accepted a position in the United States Air Force field bands as Lead Alto Saxophonist and Section Leader.
+Jim continued in this position for 23 years (with assignments in San Antonio, San Francisco, and Tokyo) until his retirement in 2018.
 In the Air Force Band, he toured to North and South America, Asia, the Middle East, and Africa, and performed with the Los Angeles Philharmonic, the San Francisco Symphony Orchestra, Bob Mintzer, Ed Shaughnessy, Jim McNeely, Toni Tennille, and other notables in the music industry.
-As Director of the Air Force Commanders Jazz Ensemble, he led the group in tours of the United Sates, and to the Monterey Jazz Festival.
+He also continued his saxophone studies and attended the David Liebman Masterclass for two summers.
+After being promoted to Director of the Air Force Jazz Ensemble in San Francisco (“The Commanders”), he led the group in tours of the United States, and to the Monterey Jazz Festival (2010).

-Jim lives in Tokyo and remains very active as a musician and educator.
+Jim lives in Tokyo and remains active as a musician and band leader, performing with some of the top names in Japan.
 Catch the group at their next show!
 You can see more information here on this homepage, or on Facebook at https://www.facebook.com/jim.butler.9, or Instagram.
 Also, check out his YouTube channel, https://www.youtube.com/channel/UC4SBkxw_lJYa4Lx6pyuVkSQ

 Reviews: